Flowzero/reply-on-idle/README.md

-Automatic message sending based on the user's activity on Telegram.
+Automatic message sending based on the user's online status on Telegram.
-Program allows you to pre-write messages which will be sent to users you choose if you won't appear online for some time.
+Program allows you to pre-write messages which will be sent to users you specify if you won't appear online until the timer runs out.
+Every time you appear online the timer resets.

-## Update Note ##

-16.04.2023

-Due to some issues with Telethon I had to use another library: Pyrogram.

-I rebuilt project structure and made some significant changes.
-Code presented in this directory is made only to show main functions and concepts.
-I was not really interested in learning Pyrogram features, so I left space for executive code.

 ## General principle of operation ##
 A queue is created in the main function, through which the coroutines will be